githubmachr/package_reminder/README.md

 # package_reminder
 My show off Android app.
+Only for testing purposes.
+All rights reserved.